 Gender employment guide

-Employers have equal opportunities policies in place to prevent gender discrimination and are working to address the gender pay gap.
+Employers have equal opportunities policies in place to prevent gender discrimination and are working to address the gender pay gap and other inequalities that prevent women from progressing in the workplace, for example.
 Equal pay for people doing the same job is a legal requirement but the gender pay gap is a more complex issue.
-The differences in pay are due to many reasons, including the number of men compared to women securing senior roles or entering higher-paid careers.
+The differences in pay are due to many reasons, including the number of men having better access to senior roles compared to women securing senior roles or entering higher-paid careers.

 The Times Top 50 Employers for Women - A list of employers with a commitment to gender equality.